rhx/SwiftHelloGtk/README.md

 # SwiftHelloGtk

 A simple 'hello-world' app using SwiftGtk

-## Building
+## Building and Running

 Make sure you have all the prerequisites installed (see below).
 After that, you can simply clone this repository and build the command line executable (be patient, this will download all the required dependencies and take a while to compile) using

 	git clone https://github.com/rhx/SwiftHelloGtk.git
 	cd SwiftHelloGtk
-	./build.sh
+    ./run-gir2swift.sh
+    swift run

-After that, you can run the program using
+This will run the application.

-	.build/debug/HelloGtk

 A simple, empty 'Hello World' window should appear.
 To exit the program, click the close button or press Control-C in the Terminal window.
+Please note that on macOS, due to a bug currently in the Swift Package Manager, you need to pass in the build flags manually, i.e. instead of `swift build` and `swift test` you can run

+    swift run `./run-gir2swift.sh flags -noUpdate`

+Alternatively, you can just build the program and run manually using

+    swift build
+	.build/debug/HelloGtk

+Again, on macOS use

+    swift build `./run-gir2swift.sh flags -noUpdate`

+to ensure the correct compiler and linker flags are being passed in.
+On macOS you can also create an App bundle that you can move to your `/Applications` folder and double-click by running the following script:

+	./app-bundle.sh

+This will create a `HelloGtk.app` inside the `.build/app/` folder.

 ### Xcode

 On macOS, you can build the project using Xcode instead.
 To do this, you need to create an Xcode project first, then open the project in the Xcode IDE:

 	./xcodegen.sh
 	open HelloGtk.xcodeproj